SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 ![Step type Approval](images/s4/6.png)

 8. Go to the **Recipients** section, select the dropdown value **User** for **Assignment By**, and provide the user id in the **User** field. <br>
 Please Note: This user id needs to have the email address created in Azure AD.
-Go to user administrator in SAP S/4HANA and update the User's email address.
+Go to user administrator in SAP S/4HANA and update the user's email address.
 ![User Assignment](./images/s4/7.png)
-    >Note: In this step, you will select which User the workflow should go to for approval.
+    >Note: In this step, you will select which user the workflow should go to for approval.

 9. Click the **Add** button to save this step.
 The page will automatically navigate to the previous page.<br>
 ![Save the step](./images/s4/8.png)